FAQ: Raleigh Wide Open Festival Coming in 2025

 WHERE IS IBMA GOING?

-IBMA has not selected a new host city for the business conference.
+On July 29, 2024, IBMA announced Chattanooga, Tennessee, as the new host city for the business conference.

 “We can broaden our cultural palate,” said Brower.
 “We still love bluegrass and will be fully committed, but it’s not going to be all that.
 We’re going to branch out…”